gsaik/git-playground-task1/notes.md

 The most suspicious changes are the store → stored rename (looks accidental) and the === → == downgrade.

 SUmmary:
 Claude found all the changes and the change I forgote about changing === to == with wasn't done intentionally.
+That's the everyday win - instead of parsing a diff yourself, you get a plain-language summary and a second pair of eyes on stray changes.